Bem-vindo à página oficial da Assembleia da República

 European Economic and Social Committee

-The European Economic and Social Committee (EESC) is a consultative body of the European Union (EU) based in Brussels, consisting of representatives of the economic, social and cultural sectors of the Member States, and was created in 1957 by the Treaty of Rome.
+The EESC is a consultative body of the European Union based in Brussels, consisting of representatives of the economic, social and cultural sectors of the Member States, and was created in 1957 by the Treaty of Rome.

-The EESC's debates are prepared by "sections" specialising in different areas.
-The President and Vice-Presidents are appointed by the Committee for a two‑and‑a‑half‑year term.
+The EESC's debates are prepared by 'sections' specialised in the different areas.
+The President and Vice-Presidents are appointed by the Committee for a two-and-a-half-year term.

 Poland and Spain: 21